networkteam/Networkteam.ContentComments/README.md

-# Sandstorm.ContentComments
+# Networkteam.ContentComments

-Created by Sandstorm Media in 2015.
+Created originally by Sandstorm Media in 2015.
+Updated and forked for new NeosUI by networkteam in 2018

-This Package Adds Content Comments / Sticky Notes to TYPO3 Neos.
+This Package Adds Content Comments / Sticky Notes to Neos.
 You can comment on arbitrary nodes.

 Supported Neos Versions:

-- Neos 1.2.*
-- Neos 2.0.*
+- Neos 3.3.*
 - Neos Master

 ## Usage